 c) the Geneva Declaration of Principles, adopted in 2003;

 d) the 2005 World Summit on the Information Society (WSIS) outcome documents;

+e) Resolution 71 (Rev. Dubai, 2018), the ITU Strategic Plan 2020-2023, Goal 1 Growth, to enable and foster access to and increased use of telecommunications/ICT in support of the digital economy and society;

-e) Resolution 139 (Rev. Dubai, 2018), on Telecommunications/information and communication technologies to bridge the digital divide and build an inclusive information society;
+f) Resolution 139 (Rev. Dubai, 2018), on Telecommunications/information and communication technologies to bridge the digital divide and build an inclusive information society;

-f) Resolution 198 (Rev. Dubai 2018), on Empowerment of youth through telecommunication/information and communication technology;
+g) Resolution 198 (Rev. Dubai 2018), on Empowerment of youth through telecommunication/information and communication technology;

-g) Resolution 205 (Dubai, 2018), on ITU’s role in fostering telecommunication/information and communication technology-centric innovation to support the digital economy and society;
+h) Resolution 205 (Dubai, 2018), on ITU’s role in fostering telecommunication/information and communication technology-centric innovation to support the digital economy and society;

-h) World Telecommunication Development Conference Resolution 40 (Rev. Buenos Aires 2017), on capacity building initiatives;
+i) World Telecommunication Development Conference Resolution 40 (Rev. Buenos Aires 2017), on capacity building initiatives;

 considering

 a) that a lack of digital skills is an important barrier to the uptake and effective use of the Internet;

+b) that to capitalize on the benefits of new and emerging telecommunications/ICTs and keep pace with technology advances, new skills for the digital economy are necessary;

-b) that the development and improvement of human capacity building in new and emerging technologies such as AI, IoT, 5G, Big Data and OTTs is a fundamental part of an inclusive Information Society;
+c) that the development and improvement of human capacity building [,including in new and emerging technologies,] [in new and emerging technologies such as AI, IoT, 5G, Big Data and OTTs]is a fundamental part of an inclusive Information Society and will help ensure that technological development is sustainable;d) that the ITU has been supporting countries in their efforts to use telecommunications/ICTs as a catalyst for development, including provision for assistance with capacity building through a variety of initiatives including the ITU Academy;

-c) that developing countries face specific challenges in digital skills development;
+e)

+[that ITU partners with UN organizations, governments, the private sector, international and intergovernmental organizations, civil society, the technical community, academia and other stakeholders to advance programs and initiatives that aim to improve ICT education and equip people, including youth, with digital skills and improve digital literacy, [especially in new and emerging technologies].

+f) [that women and girls tend to have less training in STEM subjects than men [and are less confident about their abilities;] and that women who have some secondary education or have completed secondary school are six times more likely to use the Internet than women with only primary level education or no formal schooling];g) that developing countries face specific challenges in digital skills development;

 bearing in mind

-a) that the rapid development of new and emerging technologies creates new requirements and expectations on employees;
+a) that the rapid development of new and emerging [telecommunications/ICTs] creates new requirements and expectations on workers;

 b) that ensuring digital literacy and skills for inclusive access requires a flexible approach to meet the various needs and conditions of each individual country;